§ 39-26-5. Renewable energy resources.

 (6) Biomass facilities using eligible biomass fuels and maintaining compliance with current air permits; eligible biomass fuels may be co-fired with fossil fuels, provided that only the renewable energy fraction of production from multi-fuel facilities shall be considered eligible;

-(7) Fuel cells using the renewable resources referenced above in this section;
+(7) Fuel cells using the renewable resources referenced above in this section; and

 (b) For the purposes of the regulations promulgated under this chapter, eligible renewable energy resources are generation units in the NEPOOL control area using renewable energy resources as defined in this section.

 (c) A generation unit located in an adjacent control area outside of the NEPOOL may qualify as an eligible renewable energy resource, but the associated generation attributes shall be applied to the renewable energy standard only to the extent that the energy produced by the generation unit is actually delivered into NEPOOL for consumption by New England customers.
-The delivery of such energy from the generation unit into NEPOOL must be generated by:
+The delivery of the energy from the generation unit into NEPOOL must be generated by:

 (1) A unit-specific bilateral contract for the sale and delivery of such energy into NEPOOL; and